F.A.Q., Hints and Tech Help

 As soon as your virtual Windows 95/98 machine is running, insert the "Bad Day on the Midway" disk or ISO-file in the virtual CD-ROM drive and install the game as usual.
 You can then just start the game as you would on an old PC.

-Does the game work (without VirtualBox etc.) with Windows Vista/8/10, Linux or Mac?
+Does the game work (without the package, VirtualBox etc.) on my computer?

 Short answer: no.